Amsterdam/django-gisserver/docs/development.rst

 Accessing the CITE tests
 ------------------------

-To perform CITE conformance testing against a server, use `<https://cite.opengeospatial.org/teamengine/>`_.
+To perform CITE conformance testing against an online server, use `<https://cite.opengeospatial.org/teamengine/>`_.

 * At the bottom of the page, there is a **Create an account** button.